pragup/pragup.github.io/_publications/2019-08-22-Continuous-Toolpath-Planning-in-Additive-Manufacturing.md

 edges in place of any segments left out to ensure there are no edges without support in the next layer above.
 These support edges maintain the Euler nature of $\tilde{K}$.
 Finally, we describe a tree-based search algorithm that builds the continuous tool path by traversing “concentric” cycles in the Euler complex.
 Our algorithm produces a tool path that avoids material collisions and crossovers, and can be printed in a continuous fashion irrespective of complex geometry or topology of the domain (e.g., holes).
+We presented this work in **Symposium on Solid and Physical Modeling, 2020**.
 [Download paper here](https://arxiv.org/pdf/1908.07452.pdf)

 Recommended citation: Prashant Gupta, Bala Krishnamoorthy.
 (2018).
-"Continuous Toolpath Planning in Additive Manufacturing." <i>arXiv</i>.
+"Continuous Toolpath Planning in a Graphical Framework for Sparse Infill Additive Manufacturing." <i>https://doi.org/10.1016/j.cad.2020.102880</i>.
 1(1).